AmbireTech/adex-protocol/components/smart-platform.md

 @TODO channel full spec: validator logic same as OCEAN, except no rewards (rewards can be included in the balance tree); only channelStart (locks up a deposit), channelWithdraw, channelTimeout; timeouts are for extreme byzantine cases (validators offline)
 @TODO channel spec: describe channelWithdraw (array of `channelHash, (stateRoot, signatures), merkleProof`); describe on-chain guarantees against double spending and why they work in a unidirectional channel; global withdrawn[channel] and withdrawnByAddr[channel][spender]; also `assert(available > alreadyWithdrawn)`

-@TODO channel spec: explain why sequence is not needed
-@TODO channel spec: explain why challenge period is not needed
 @TODO channel spec: the worst byzantine case if the validators do not allow the advertiser to close their campaign (exhaust the channel by paying the remainder to themselves)
 @TODO channel spec: since we only check for supermajority now w/o rewarding, we can check `require(supermajority(validators, sigs))`; validator rewards can be added to the balances tree - the publisher-side (smart platform) would add themselves a reward and the advertiser might authorize it

-with an OCEAN-style validator structure: at each state transition, the leading validator (validators[0]) proposes a new state, and other validators sign it adapting the current contracts is super easy; new states: Unknown, Active, Exhausted, TimedOut; functions: channelStart, channelWithdraw (does not change state/checkpoint, only changes withdrawn[channel] and withdrawnByAddr[channel][spender]), channelTimeout; the bid is removed, you pass channel at the beginning;
+with an OCEAN-style validator structure:

 @TODO channel spec: describe timeouts, and how they're really last resort; if you expect the channel to be exhausted in 1m, the timeout should be 3x that (3m)

-@TODO channel spec: the way to withdraw/deposit into the channel will be channelStart and channelWithdrawMany
+@TODO channel spec: the way to withdraw/deposit into the channel will be channelStart and channelWithdraw

 @TODO adex-smart-platform: one more interesting spec thing to think about: pre-paying for impressions: the leader would sign a state update that PAYS first, and the impression will be shown after